sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst.txt

     :align: middle
     :alt: dog

-|dog| In this programming challenge, you will calculate your age, and your pet's age from your birthdates, and your pet's age in dog years.
+|dog| In this programming challenge, you will calculate your age, and your pet's age
+from your birthdates, and your pet's age in dog years.
 In the code below, type in the current year, the year you were born, the year your dog or cat was born (if you don't have one, make one up!) in the variables below.
 Then write formulas in assignment statements to calculate how old you are, how old your dog or cat is, and how old they are in dog years which is 7 times a human year.
 Finally, print it all out.
-If you are pair programming, switch drivers (who has control of the keyboard in pair programming) after every line of code.

 .. |repl| raw:: html